 UPDATE MAY 2019: I wrote this post several years ago as I was noticing an influx of newly minted teachers from “big yoga” flooding the market.
-I had heard stories of teachers at CorePower and elsewhere encouraging young, (mostly) women to become yoga teachers who had little to no experience and had only done yoga in one studio in one style.
-I knew it was a money grab: RENT!
+I had heard stories of teachers at CorePower encouraging young, (mostly) women to become yoga teachers who had little to no experience and had only done yoga in one studio in one style.

 About once a week, I get an inquiry from someone looking for a yoga teacher training program or, a recent grad looking for a job or mentoring opportunities.
 It’s easy to see why people want to teach yoga and do what they love.
 However, from where I stand, there seem to be some troubling (maybe slightly sinister) market forces at work out there concocting a glut of young, under-prepared, overly in-debt teachers.

-1) They’re lucrative and provide the lion’s share of revenue for bricks and mortar yoga studios to pay the rent.
-Starting at $2000-2500 for a 200 hour basic program, you multiply that by 15-20 students participating and you can make a good chunk of change.
-Moreover, you can wedge in the teacher trainings at off-hours on weekends when the studio isn’t being optimized, say on Saturday evenings or Sunday afternoons.
-Better yet, offer an on-line component so you don’t even need to provide space.
-Really?
-On-line teacher training?
-Would you like a massage therapist or a doctor trained on-line?
-But, all the schools are doing it!
-Why? (see number 3).
+1) They’re lucrative and provide the lion’s share of revenue for bricks-and-mortar yoga studios to pay The Rent.
+Starting at $2500 min. for a 200-hour basic program, you multiply that by 15-20 students participating and you can make a good chunk of change.
+Moreover, you can wedge in the teacher trainings at off-hours on weekends when the studio isn’t being optimized,

 So what is a sincere, aspiring yoga teacher to do?
 Stop.
 Breathe.
 Discern.
 I don’t want to say that you must put your life on-hold and take an immersion program, but it is the gold standard.
-That said, what I do feel strongly about is this: don’t pay Ivy League Prices for a Community College program because you couldn’t spot the difference!
-If you have to study piecemeal or even online, then just don’t pay what you’d pay to go live somewhere; and, keep your expectations in line.
-If you need to teach yoga to pay your bills, then choose carefully and consider programs where you have not one, but several teachers with decades of experience at your disposal.
-Frankly, I can’t imagine the egotistical leap necessary for a sole individual of a tender age to claim to be able to teach you everything you need to know about being a teacher.
+That said, what I do feel strongly about is this: don’t pay Ivy League Prices for a Community College program because you couldn’t spot the difference.

-I’ve included some links to some reputable programs which have withstood the test of time; they also have a lineage to somewhere other than the mall or Los Angeles!
-Some of them even offer SCHOLARSHIPS (i.e. Kripalu).
-In the meantime, keep up your own practice, study w/ as many teachers of as many styles as you can to narrow it down, save your money and please, don’t go into debt and end up paying even more (with interest) for a sub-standard “canned” program.
-They will only turn you into a cue-reciting parrot, not a yoga teacher!
+I’ve included some links to some reputable programs which have withstood the test of time and are NON-profits and offer scholoarships.
+In the meantime, keep up your own practice, study w/ as many teachers of as many styles as you can to narrow it down, save your money, and please, don’t go into debt and end up paying even more (with interest) for a sub-standard “canned” program.

-Kripalu Center for Yoga and Health — Scholarships available!
+Kripalu Center for Yoga and Health, MA — Scholarships available!